replicant4j/replicant/README.md

 The identifier for the root entity in instance graphs is used to name a sub-channel.
 This is useful to understand when monitoring the communication between replicant clients and the replicant engines.

+### Services

+Within the replicant system, it is expected that changes to entities occur on the server-side and are integrated with the replicant engine.
+The replicant client then has to make service calls to the server-side to initiate changes.
+At the completion of the service call, the server component collects all changes that were made to the server-side entities during the service call and passes them to the replicant engine.
+The replicant engine is then responsible for replicating changes out to the interested clients.

 # Old Documentation

 The Replicant library is a aimed at providing client-side state representation infrastructure for complex domain models that drive rich user experiences.